meesterdude/cloudspeq/README.md

 This destroys the same number of machines defined in `machine_count`.
 You can also pass this command a number to specify how many machines to destroy.

-The above only pulls from the local machines file.
+The above only pulls from the local machines file, and might not destroy all the machines.
 To destroy all machines on the provider that are test related:

 ```
 cloudspeq machines destroy_all